thoughtspot/thoughtspot.github.io/_admin/ts-cloud/tsl.md

 ## Limitations of working with TSL files
 There are certain limitations to the changes you can apply by editing a Worksheet, Answer, or Pinboard through TSL.

-* It is not possible to include Worksheet filters in the TSL script.
-You cannot export or import a Worksheet with filters.

 * Formulas and columns can either have a new name, or a new expression.
 You cannot change both, unless migrating or updating the worksheet two times.